SENSAAS/sensaas/docs/index.rst

 - The output file **Source_tran.sdf** contains the aligned (transformed) coordinates of the Source.

-- The output file **tran.txt** contains the transformation matrix applied to the Source file.
+- The output file **tran.txt** contains the transformation matrix applied to the input Source file.

 - The **slog.txt** file details results with final scores of the aligned Source molecule on the last line.
 In the current example, the last line must look like: